SasidharMankala/Object_detection_in_a_image_Yolo/README.md

 # Yolo_img

-In this project the function is to detect an object in a given image.
+In this project the objective is to detect objects in a given image and store in a folder.

 The directory follows the pattern

 ```
 ## images
-   ###Cropped_images(here the cropped images will be saved)
+   ###Cropped_images(In this folder the cropped images will be saved)
    -images needed to be examine
 ## yolo-coco
    -yolov3-320.cfg